9 (Pond album)

 9 is the ninth studio album by Australian psychedelic rock band Pond.
 It was released on 1 October 2021 by Spinning Top Records.
 The album was produced by the band themselves, the first since 2012's Beard, Wives, Denim to not be co-produced by former member Kevin Parker, with bandmates Jay Watson and James Ireland on mixing duties.

 9 became the band's first ARIA top ten album, debuting at number 6 on the chart.

 A deluxe version of the album was released on 20 May 2022.

 Background

-The album was announced on 20 May 2021, alongside second single "America's Cup".
-Upon announcement, Nick Allbrook said "We'd settled into a pretty tight routine with the last few albums and wanted to shake a boat with this so we started off with filling a few tape reels with some absolutely heinous improvised sonic babble which, after much sifting, became the first few songs of the album.
+The first single, "Pink Lunettes", was released on 31 March 2021, prior to the album's announcement.
+The album was announced on 20 May 2021, alongside second and lead single, "America's Cup".
+Upon announcement, frontman Nick Allbrook said "We'd settled into a pretty tight routine with the last few albums and wanted to shake a boat with this so we started off with filling a few tape reels with some absolutely heinous improvised sonic babble which, after much sifting, became the first few songs of the album.
 We also wanted to up the tempo.
 The last few albums have a neat little mantra or repetitive theme.
 If I was forced to find something like that in 9, I guess it would be 'biography' or 'observation' - a lot of the lyrics seem to focus on single people's lives, or the lives of small moments or small things when you zoom real close up and they reveal something deeper."